pmichali/lazyjack/README.md

 * Could skip running kubeadm commands and just display them, for debugging (how to best do that? command line arg?)
 * Could copy /etc/kubernetes/admin.conf to ~/.kube/config and change ownership, if can identify user name.
 * Using separate go routine for kubeadm commands, and provide a (configurable) timeout.
+* Consider including NAT64/DNS64 containers into project t oremove dependencies.
+* Consider using different default area for config files, especially for config file for DNS64 container.
+Could use docker volume?